United States Immigration and Customs Enforcement: Leadership

+Initial actions

+California National Guard with riot shields at June 2025 Los Angeles protests against ICE and mass deportation.

+Plainclothes ICE agents apprehending Rümeysa Öztürk off the street in Somerville, Massachusetts for an op-ed she co-wrote for The Tufts Daily.

+People at Federal Plaza in Manhattan protesting against ICE and mass deportation in the second presidency of Donald Trump, September 2025.

 ICE again came to the forefront during the second presidency of Donald Trump, as Trump once again imposed a hardline immigration policy.
-Trump's administration enacted a major wave of deportations, On January 22, the DHS announced the administration was rolling back an Obama-era directive that had protected illegal immigrants in sensitive areas such as hospitals, places of worship, courtrooms, funerals, weddings and schools.
+Trump's administration enacted a major wave of deportations, On January 22, the DHS announced the administration was rolling back an Obama-era directive that had protected migrants in sensitive areas such as hospitals, places of worship, courtrooms, funerals, weddings and schools, giving rise to fears that certain sectors, such as the food industry, might lack workers.
 Two days later, acting Homeland Security Secretary Benjamine Huffman said the agency would deport people admitted into the United States temporarily by the Biden administration.
 The U.S. military was deployed to assist ICE in multiple states.
-The administration has used the Alien Enemies Act to quickly deport suspected illegal immigrants with limited or no due process, and to be imprisoned in El Salvador.
+The administration has used the Alien Enemies Act to quickly deport individuals subject to removal under the AEA with limited or no due process, and to be imprisoned in El Salvador.
 Several American citizens were detained and deported.
 Administration practices have faced legal issues and stoked controversy with lawyers, judges, and legal scholars.
 The Trump administration began setting daily targets for ICE arrests, and engaged in a controversial campaign to increase the visibility of ICE's arrests.
 Some have stated that ICE during this time has been targeting "Hispanic looking" people, and federal courts have found the agency to be engaged in racial profiling.

-On July 21, The Guardian described ICE's "Alligator Alcatraz" in Florida as being involved in "a succession of alleged abuses at jails operated by Immigration and Customs Enforcement Agency (ICE) in the state since January, chronicled by the advocacy groups Human Rights Watch, Americans for Immigrant Justice, and Sanctuary of the South from interviews with detainees".
-People detained by ICE have reported being deprived of food, water, and showers.
 In the first couple of months of the second Trump administration, several people died in ICE custody.
 Demonstrations emerged nationwide in 2025 against ICE's immigration enforcement activity and policies, including the June 2025 Los Angeles protests.
 Legal and law enforcement experts described ICE's use of plainclothes arrests as resulting in a spike of ICE impersonators being arrested across the country.

 Within Trump's One Big Beautiful Bill Act, signed into law on July 4, 2025, the U.S. government allocated unprecedented funding to ICE for detention facilities, deportation operations, and additional funds to hire new agents.
 The bill allocates ICE with more funding than any federal law enforcement agency in U.S. history and more than the federal prison system.
-The expanded ICE funding is expected to lead to mass detentions and deportations, restricted access to asylum, and anticipated economic and humanitarian consequences.
 As a result, recruitment incentives included a $50,000 sign on bonus and $60,000 college loan forgiveness for sworn police officers.